TP-online/TPBot/README.md

 Click 'Deploy' to start the bot live.
 	(OR)
 Click 'Debug' to start the bot in a local environment for testing.
-	   (this is only needed when submitting a pull request)
+ (this is only needed to collect logs for submitting a bug report)

 	{Tip}
-• Make sure you do NOT include '@' in your snap username.
+• Make sure you do NOT include '@' in your Snap, Reddit or Twitter usernames.

 • The bot uses a free API library written by me to utilize rotating proxies scraped with another bot I have hosted
    in the cloud.
 When the bot calls this library, the function may be blocked by windows or you may get a notiﬁcation that has a 'Run Anyway' option.
-If you don't see that try 'More Info' then 'Run Anyway'
+If you don't see that try 'More Info' then 'Run Anyway'.
+If Windows Defender blocks you from downloading the file then you either have to turn off "Real Time Monitoring" or create a Window a defender exclusion for the directory you download the file to.
+Although those false positive triggers from your anti-virus should have stopped since we got our licensing issued, sometimes they take a little while for the next update to get rolled out that includes our licensing clearance.

 When the menu asks, you'll need to enter your;